Academic Regulations & Procedures

 All students considering off-campus studies must work directly with the Office of Off-Campus Studies, Leighton 119, on all aspects of planning, applying, and confirming participation in any off-campus studies program.

-Students should contact the Office of Off-Campus Studies about all deadlines for OCS petitions and Carleton seminar applications by calling ext.
-4332 or e-mailing email@example.com.
+Deadlines for programs and petitions are published on the OCS website.
+Students may also contact the Office of Off-Campus Studies with questions regarding programs and applications by calling ext.
+4332 or e-mailing Rob Quanbeck, email@example.com.

-Late petitions will not be considered.
-Withdrawal from a Carleton seminar after signing a letter of participation also has financial consequences.
-Refer to the OCS website at http://go.carleton.edu/ocs for details about Carleton's policies concerning missed deadlines or canceled participation.
+Late Application for Approval will not be considered.
+Withdrawal from a Carleton seminar after signing a letter of commitment has financial consequences.
+Refer to the OCS website for details about Carleton’s policies concerning missed deadlines or canceled participation.

-A student may apply a maximum of 54 credits earned off-campus to the total number of credits required for graduation.
-These 54 credits represent two semesters or one full year on a non-Carleton off-campus program.
-Students must be registered for the equivalent of 12 Carleton credits minimum on any off-campus program.
-Credit overloads are not permitted on any off-campus study programs.
+A student may apply a maximum of 54 credits earned off-campus to the total number of credits required for graduation (one full year of study), with a maximum of 28 credits earned for a semester-length program.
+Students must be registered for the minimum equivalent of 12 Carleton credits on any off-campus program.
+Credit overloads are not permitted on any off-campus study program.

 Carleton off-campus study seminar credits are considered Carleton credits and do not count toward the 54-credit off-campus credit limit.
-They also count toward the College residency requirement.
+They do count toward the College residency requirement.